Skip to main content

 ./install_analytics.sh -u <user> -p <installation-dir> -v

-At the end of the installation, the installer provides the following access details:
+At the end of installation, the installer will provide the following access details:

 • Access information for Web UI